-19 to Zero adopts a multimodal and interdisciplinary research approach to guide interventions aimed at improving vaccine confidence and tackling the COVID-19 pandemic
+19 to Zero adopts a multimodal and interdisciplinary research approach to guide interventions aimed at improving people’s health behaviours.

 Research & Insights

-Since March 2020, we have engaged over 150,000 Canadians to hear their perspectives during the COVID-19 pandemic.
+Since March 2020, we have engaged Canadians to hear their perspectives about public health and health topics.

 To understand Canadians' perspectives, attitudes, and awareness of vaccines, we engage directly with individuals through nation-wide surveys and community-based focused groups.
 This work allows us to understand sentiments towards a variety of public health topics such as: